 Lubricants can also help – just make sure they are water-based and not petroleum-based.
 “There are a few medications and also a few conditions that can cause drying of the mucous membranes, so you should make sure there are lubricants handy,” says Victoria.
 “You don’t want to have to stop because dryness is an issue.

 “Some people who are more adventurous can certainly take advantage of certain sex toys.
+But the idea of using a sex doll is much different to things like lube.
 That’s going to be a matter of communication – is your partner open to something like that?”

 This is where you need to get imaginative and open your mind.
 Sex is not all about the missionary position.
 There’s a whole world out there and it can be a lot of fun exploring it.
 Victoria says: “Hip pain, for example, can sometimes be a problem for a woman; if she’s looking for traditional intercourse in a missionary position, that might be very uncomfortable, but that doesn’t mean she can’t be intimate.
 There is the sitting position in a chair; there’s lying on your side and spooning.
 If it’s the man that’s having joint issues it may be better for him to be on the bottom.”

 Don’t be afraid to use different areas of the house or different aids to make your position more comfortable.
 “There are some kinds of aids that really will help make sex more comfortable,” says Victoria.
 “For some people it might be as easy as making a bolster, rolling a towel up or having extra pillows to take some stress off the joints.
 Perhaps if the woman is lying on her back, it might be easier if she placed pillows under her knees.”

 Also remember that satisfying sex doesn’t always have to mean penetrative sex.
 There are a lot of other ways you can enjoy yourselves – oral sex and manual stimulation being some of the obvious things to try.